ajdelguidice/python-as3lib/README.md

 <h1>python-as3lib</h1>
 A python implementation of some of the ActionScript3 functions and classes.
 They are as close as I could get them with my knowledge and the very limited documentation that adobe provides.
+Once I learn how to make python c modules, I plan on offloading some of this stuff to c or c++ modules to speed things up.
-<br><br>There are currently five modules in this library, toplevel, interface_tk, keyConversions, com.adobe, and flash.ui.
+<br><br>There are currently 10 modules in this library, toplevel, interface_tk, keyConversions, configmodule, initconfig, com.adobe, flash.ui, flash.display, flash.filesystem, and flash.utils.
 Toplevel is a module that contains top level functions from actionscript.
 Interface_tk is a module that tries to get a usable interface that functions similar to actionscript.
-KeyConversions is a module for cross-platform key conversions and recognition. com.adobe is the classes from the origional com.adobe. flash.ui is the classes from the origional flash.ui.
+KeyConversions is a module for cross-platform key conversions and recognition. configmodule is the module that holds all of the things that this module needs globally or that need to be used many times so I only have to fetch them once (this includes things like the platform and screen resolution). initconfig is the module that is called when this module initializes and its only purpose is to set the variables in configmodule. com.adobe, flash.ui, flash.display, flash.filesystem, and flash.utils are module that contain their respective functions and classes from actionscript (none of these modules are complete yet).
 <h3>Requirements</h3>
 tkinter (Built-in)
 <br>re (Built-in)